mowzie/Resume/README.md

 *2007-2009*
    **AA, Audio Production**: Art Institute of Seattle (Seattle, WA)

-Experience
+Work Experience (non gap)
 ----------
 *<datetime> 2018-2020 <datetime>*
 **Faithlife** - Software Developer: Faithlife
 * Developed new web features using **C#** and **React** and **MVC WebForms**
 * Created and maintained new **RESTful API routes** as well as updating old routes
 * Incorporated new tests in **NUnit** as API routes were created/updated
-* Refactored legacy code for internal tools to use API routes
+* Refactored legacy code for internal tools to use API routes instead of direct database calls
 * Performed updates and speedups for several pages - such as decreasing a page load time by 20x by selectivly fetching data through API

 *<datetime> 2016-2018 <datetime>*